Yeabtsega-Tesfaye/Yeabtsega-Tesfaye/README.md

 ## 🏆 Achievements

-Scored 438 on the EUEE(2nd batch) and 3.9 GPA in Software Engineering <br>
+Scored 438 on the EUEE(2nd batch🥲) and 3.9 GPA in Software Engineering <br>
 Built projects: 100+ Modern and Cool Websites with the latest technologies

 ## ✍️ Quote